Pyramid (game show): Bonuses

 The game board has often featured a number of spaces which award bonus prizes to the contestants.

-Throughout the 1970s, a random category during the main game doubled as the "Big 7", meaning that the contestant originally received a prize if all seven words were guessed correctly.
-Depending on the version of the show, the "Big 7" bonus could be a cash amount or a new car.

-Beginning in 1982, a random category in the second round was designated as the "Mystery 7", in which the host did not reveal the topic of the category until after the fact, and correctly guessing all seven words awarded a prize.
-This bonus feature was reinstated for the second round of the 2010s version.
+Throughout the 1970s, a random category during the main game doubled as the "Big 7", which awarded a prize to the contestant if all seven words were guessed correctly.
+Beginning in 1982, one category in the second game was designated as the "Mystery 7", in which the host did not reveal the topic of the category until after it had been played, and correctly guessing all seven words awarded a bonus prize.
+The Mystery 7 was initially shown as one of the six category names, but was later hidden behind a randomly chosen category.
+This bonus is the only one in play for the 2016 version, hidden on the board during the second game of each half-hour.

-In 1983, The $25,000 Pyramid introduced a new bonus space called the "7-11", which was randomly concealed behind a category in the first round of gameplay.
-If this was revealed, the team could elect to play for $1,100 cash if all seven words were guessed correctly, or $50 per correct word; the latter option was dropped in early 1985.
+In 1983, The $25,000 Pyramid introduced a new bonus space called the "7-11", which was randomly concealed behind a category in the first game of each episode.
+If this was revealed, the team could elect to play for $50 cash per word solved, or $1,100 for solving all seven; the former option was dropped in early 1985.
+Throughout its run, this version awarded a bonus prize (originally a car, later $5,000 cash) to the eventual winner of any game that ended in a perfect 21-21 tie.